-My friend informed me that it was a don’t quit day.
-Today is for precisely new year’s resolutions.
-So many abandon about mid-January or feel defeated and need to return to their resolutions.
+My friend informed me that the second Friday of January is called don’t quit your resolutions day.
+Today is to remember all of the important reasons why we have New Year’s Resolutions.
+So many abandon about mid-January or feel defeated.
+Instead of giving up, we need to return to their resolutions.
 I’m here to inspire you not to give up on those goals.
+I admit too many times I feel like giving up on my resolutions.
+It is a choice to keep going even on the difficult days.

 Reading is one of my resolutions.
 I bought a new Kindle and seated a goal to read one chapter per day.
 If I read more, excellent, but I have to read one.
 Today I finished the book Faith Still Moves Mountains, by Harris Faulkner.
 My dad gave it to me for Christmas, and I highly recommend it.
 The book changed my outlook on everything.
 Reading is pleasurable, and a chapter a day makes reading a book achievable instead of work.
 Give it a chance.